Reviewed by: Maureen Christian, PT, WCS, CLT

 So there you have it, ladies.
 While treatment for pelvic floor dysfunction might be slightly more involved than this article can get into, the bottom line is, there is treatment, and you don’t have to settle for peeing your pants every time you cough just because you had a baby.
 With therapy and guidance from experts, many women are able to strengthen their pelvic floor muscles, regain control and live without incontinence or other issues.

-If you are experiencing any of the symptoms mentioned or may be concerned about your pelvic floor health, talk to your doctor, or make an appointment with experts at UT Health Austin’s Women’s Health Institute by visiting online here or calling 1-833-882-2737.
+If you are experiencing any of the symptoms mentioned or may be concerned about your pelvic floor health, speak with your doctor or make an appointment with experts at Women’s Health by visiting online here or calling 1-833-882-2737.